12 Longest Bridges In The World | 2023 Edition

 Danyang–Kunshan Grand Bridge was opened in June 2011.
 It took 4 years to build the structure with a workforce consisting of 10,000 people.
 The overall project cost nearly $8.5 billion.

-The bridge is built on top of 2,000 pillars and 450,000 tons of steel structure.
+The bridge is supported by 2,000 pillars and features a substantial 450,000 tons of steel structure.
 A large section of the bridge (9 km) spans over the Yangcheng Lake.
-Moreover, it is strong enough to withstand direct impacts from naval vessels and natural disasters such as magnitude 8 earthquake and typhoons.
+Moreover, the structure is robust enough to endure direct impacts from naval vessels and withstand natural disasters such as magnitude-8 earthquake and typhoons.

-However, there are some bridges built for different purposes or are made of different materials.
+Yet, there exist some bridges with distinctive purposes and unique materials.
 Let’s take a look at those fascinating structures.

 Longest Wooden Bridge